Tehran Conference: Political decisions

-Stalin and Churchill discussed the future borders of Poland and settled on the Curzon Line in the east and the Oder-Eastern Neisse Line in the west.
-Roosevelt had asked to be excused from any discussion of Poland out of consideration for the effects of any decision on Polish voters in the US and the upcoming 1944 election.
-The decision was therefore not ratified until the Potsdam Conference of 1945.
+Stalin and Churchill discussed the future borders of Poland, stating a variant of the so-called Curzon Line for the eastern border, supporting the annexation of the rest by the USSR, proposing annexation of German territories in the north and west to Poland instead.
+Roosevelt had asked to be excused from any discussion of Poland, stating it as matter for the effects of any decision on Polish voters in the US and the upcoming 1944 election.
+The decisions were not officially ratified until the Yalta Conference and Potsdam Conference in 1945.
+Soon before the conference, the USSR unilaterally withdrew recognition of the Polish government-in-exile, still recognized by the UK and the US and the negotiations were made covertly without their involvement.

-During the negotiations, Roosevelt secured the reincorporation of the Republics of Lithuania, Latvia, and Estonia into the Soviet Union only after the citizens voted on those actions.
-Stalin would not consent to any international control over the elections and stated that all issues would have to be resolved in accordance with the Soviet Constitution.
+During the negotiations, Roosevelt had demanded that the Republics of Lithuania, Latvia, and Estonia would be deemed as part of the Soviet Union only after the citizens 'voted' on the action.
+Roosevelt secured formal 'agreement', however, Stalin would not consent to any international control over the elections and stated that all issues would have to be resolved 'in accordance with the Soviet Constitution'.
+In the end, after Soviet occupation, the areas were subjected in accordance with Soviet plans.
+The US, for example in principle never officially recognised.

 Results

 The Yugoslav Partisans were given full Allied support, and Allied support to the Yugoslav Chetniks was halted.
-(They were believed to be cooperating with the occupying Germans rather than fighting them; see Yugoslavia and the Allies.)
+(They were believed to be cooperating with the occupying Italians and Germans rather than fighting them; see Yugoslavia and the Allies).
 The communist Partisans under Josip Broz Tito took power in Yugoslavia as the Germans gradually retreated from the Balkans in 1944 and 1945.

 Turkish President İsmet İnönü conferred with Roosevelt and Churchill at the Cairo Conference in November 1943 and promised to enter the war when his country had become fully armed.
 By August 1944, Turkey broke off relations with Germany.
 In February 1945, Turkey declared war on Germany and Japan, which may have been a symbolic move that allowed Turkey to join the future United Nations.